getAlby/hub/README.md

 The application has no runtime dependencies. (simple Go executable).

-As data storage SQLite or PostgreSQL (recommended) can be used.
+As data storage SQLite is used.

     $ cp .env.example .env
     # edit the config for your needs